johnpeart/inky-twitter-stats/README.md

 You can pass the following arguments to `inky-twitter.py`

+- `--username`, `-u` - sets the username of the account to check against
 - `--test`, `-t` - outputs a local PNG file `debug.png` instead of updating the Inky wHAT (defaults to False)
 - `--colour`, `-c` - sets the colour of the display (defaults to yellow)
 - `--help`, `-h` - runs the help